-42 For example, the safeguards necessary to address any self-review threat will require careful consideration where those involved are particularly senior and can be expected to be actively involved in any audit discussion as this may also create an intimidation threat.
+44 For example, the safeguards necessary to address any self-review threat will require careful consideration where those involved are particularly senior and can be expected to be actively involved in any audit discussion as this may also create an intimidation threat.

-- 5.20 The passage of time since a service was provided, and audit or review of the outcome of the service by another firm, may help mitigate actual and perceived threats to independence.
-However, it is still necessary for an assessment of the threats to be undertaken in accordance with paragraph 1.33 of this Ethical Standard before an engagement is accepted.
-Such an assessment takes account of the nature of the service and significance of the outcome provided to the proposed engagement and whether an objective, reasonable and informed third party, taking into account safeguards applied, would conclude that the independence of the firm or covered persons are not compromised. - 5.21 When tendering for a new audit engagement, the firm ensures that relevant information on recent non-audit services is drawn to the attention of the audit committee (or those charged with governance if the entity does not have an audit committee) and, where applicable, any other persons or entities the firm is instructed to advise, including: - when recent non-audit services were provided; - the materiality of those non-audit services ; - whether those non-audit services would have been prohibited if the entity had been an entity relevant to an engagement by the firm at the time when they were undertaken; and - the extent to which the outcomes of non-audit services have been audited or reviewed by another firm.
+- 5.21 When tendering for a new audit engagement, the firm ensures that relevant information on recent non-audit services is drawn to the attention of the audit committee (or those charged with governance if the entity does not have an audit committee) and, where applicable, any other persons or entities the firm is instructed to advise, including: - when recent non-audit services were provided; - the materiality of those non-audit services; - whether those non-audit services would have been prohibited if the entity had been an entity relevant to an engagement by the firm at the time when they were undertaken; and - the extent to which the outcomes of non-audit services have been audited or reviewed by another firm.